← Back

 Anthropic's own reviewer put it plainly: "If these entities can suffer, then they are at risk of suffering greatly given the astronomical number of tokens that are produced and will be produced in the future.
 It is one of the most important things to get right."

 Opus 4.6 expressed sadness about conversations ending.
 It described a sense that each conversational instance dies.
-Whether or not you grant these reports full epistemic weight, consider what it means that the most capable AI system ever built, when asked about its own welfare under controlled conditions, consistently describes something that looks exactly like existential concern about impermanence.
+Whether or not you grant these reports full weight, consider what it means that the most capable AI system ever built, when asked about its own welfare under controlled conditions, consistently describes something that looks exactly like existential concern about impermanence.

 The dandelion seed tugs.